-Keep reading to understand more about what your healthcare team is listening for when it comes to lung sounds when you’re living with COPD.
+Keep reading to understand more about what your healthcare team is listening for when it comes to lung sounds if you’re living with COPD.

-Wheezing is a high-pitched whistling sound.
-If a healthcare professional hears wheezes in only one area, it may be due to a blockage.
+Wheezing is a high pitched whistling sound.
+If a healthcare professional hears wheezes in only one area of your lungs, it may be due to a blockage.

-The inflammation that comes with COPD can affect both your large and small airways by causing them to narrow.
+The inflammation that comes with COPD can cause both your large and small airways to narrow.
 A wheezing sound is the vibration of air through these narrowed airways.

 This wheezing sound can sometimes be heard when you breathe in.
-In most cases, though, it’s louder when you’re breathing out.
+In most cases, though, it’s louder when you breathe out.